-The Landlord and Property Manager forms can be downloaded from the Landlord and Property Manager page at www.hydroottawa.com/landlord-and-property-managers.
-Customers can complete and return the form via email or mail.

-Landlords may submit the Landlord and Property Manager Agreement form to accept financial responsibility for electrical service when a tenant closes their account and the identity of the new tenant is unknown.
+The Landlord and Property Manager Agreement form can be found on the Landlord and Property Manager page at hydroottawa.com/llr.
+Landlords may submit the Landlord and Property Manager Agreement form to accept financial responsibility for electrical Service when a tenant closes their account and the identity of the new tenant is unknown.

-This agreement helps ensure electrical service is not disconnected during a change of occupancy.
+This agreement helps ensure electrical Service is not disconnected during a change of occupancy.
 Hydro Ottawa will waive the account setup charge when the Landlord Reversion is active.

-Landlords will receive an automated notification when the responsibility for electrical service is to be transferred to them when a tenant moves out.
+Landlords will receive an automated notification when the responsibility for electrical Service is to be transferred to them when a tenant moves out.